rollbar/rollbar.js/sdks/rollbar.js/docs/extension-exceptions.md

 ```

 The above approach is likely to work in the majority of cases, *but it is not foolproof*.
 Extensions and their
-behaviors evolve over time, and nothing stops a user form opening their console and modifying / executing code as well.
+behavior evolve over time and nothing stops a user from opening their console and modifying / executing code as well.
 A practical approach involves incrementally adjusting your detection as new exceptions occur in large numbers.